Search | Directories | Reference Tools

 Detailed course offerings (Time Schedule) are available for

 Emphasizes interpersonal dynamics in the workplace and improving interpersonal skills.
-Topics include major dimensions of interpersonal communication, interpersonal decision making an strategic analysis o interpersonal dynamics in organizations.
+Topics include major dimensions of interpersonal communication, interpersonal decision making and strategic analysis of interpersonal dynamics in organizations.
 Covers making better choices in interpersonal communication, developing positive working relationships in organizations, and improving quality of workplace outcomes.

-Focuses on managing employees as a human resource function in organizations.
-Examines skills important for attracting, developing, and maintaining an effective workforce.
-Explores planning, forecasting, job analysis, training, performance appraisal, wage and salary administration, compensation, legal requirements, and disciplinary functions.
-Prerequisite: 1.7 in T BUS 300, 1.7 in T BUS 320.
+Focuses on managing human resources in organizations.
+Covers how to attract, develop and support an effective workforce.
+Explores topics such as planning, forecasting, job analysis, training, performance appraisal, wage and salary administration, compensation, legal requirements, and disciplinary functions.
+Prerequisite: a minimum grade of 1.7 in T BUS 300.

 Examines leadership as a process by focusing on a repertoire of practical and theoretical leadership principles.
 Examines leaders and their complex roles in managing organizational issues.
 Provides opportunity to learn and apply leadership skills.

-T MGMT 457 Negotiation and Conflict Management (5) I&S
+T MGMT 457 Negotiation and Conflict Management (5) SSc

-Explores the art and science of reaching agreements in competitive and collaborative situations where two or more parties are interdependent.
-Addresses negotiation in the organizational context.
-Emphasizes developing skills in situation assessment, negotiation planning, distributive and integrative bargaining.
+The art and science of reaching agreements in competitive and collaborative situations.
+Emphasizes skill development in negotiation planning, distributive and integrative bargaining, dispute resolution and negotiation strategy.

 T MGMT 478 International Business (5)